deepnetworkgmbh/deepnetworkgmbh.github.io/meet-the-leadership.md

                             <div class="col-md-6 leadershiptext">
     	                        <h2>Savas Guven</h2>
     	                        <div class="leadershiptitle"><em>Founder</em></div>
-                                Savas’s career passion has been to bring to life technology solutions which boost the competiveness of businesses.
+                                Savas’s career passion has been to bring to life technology solutions which boost the competitiveness of businesses.
 As a co-founder of the company, he brings 19 years of experience in the software industry.
                                 <br /><br />
                                 He has worked as a Developer for 17 years in Microsoft Corp, helping his customers realize their dreams for bringing the technology to the service of their businesses, in multiple countries, with a diverse set of industries.
 He began his professional life in the CyberSecurity business in Turkey and then joined the ranks of Microsoft Corp in Redmond, WA.
                                 <br /><br />